freemansoft/java-to-windows-performance-counters/README.md

 The GitHub repository contains the following pieces

-1. Source for C# library that wraps the performance counters in an "easy to JNI" format.
+1. Source for C# library that wrap the performance counters in an "easy to JNI" format.
-2. jni4net JNI generation library available on sourceforge
+2. jni4net JNI generation library available on sourceforge used to create java proxies
-3. The pre-built binaries in the packages directory that let you run use this library without having to build the originating dll or the JNI components
+3. The pre-built binaries in the packages directory that let you run use this library without having to build the originating dll or the JNI components.
+This includes a javadoc jar for the proxies
 4. The source for sample java project that shows how to use the library and allows you to run performance tests.
 There is a powershell script in this directory that must be run as administrator to create the Test/Demo performance counters.
 5. A powershell script that builds the JNI components and runs the demos.
 This assumes that you have already built the base C# library with visual studio.
+	1. A powershell script that patches generated C# fils
+	2. A powershell script that adds javadoc to the generated Java files
 6. A powershell script that creates the performance counters used by the java test program

 # API